 11) Conduct Regular Access Audits

 Organizations must regularly conduct access audits to review all the granted accesses and check if they are still required.
-As users often request additional access or want to revoke their access, these audits help you manage such requests accordingly.
+As users often request additional access or want to revoke access, these audits help you manage such requests accordingly.

 12) Implement Passwordless Login